-Sowing instructions: Sow 1.0 cm deep,50 seeds/meter; Greenhouse - sow 3 seeds per cell.
+Sowing instructions: Outdoors - sow 1.0 cm deep,50 seeds/meter; Greenhouse - sow 3 seeds per cell.

-Growing conditions: Ponderosa pine grows on a variety of soil types but does best on coarse-textured soils when available soil moisture is limited.
-It favours a pH of 6.0 to 7.0 and is intolerant of shade.
-Its ability to grow vigorous taproots is one reason for their good growth on dry severe sites and ability to firmly anchor into the soil.
+Growing conditions: 'Peterson' ponderosa pine grows on a variety of soil types but does best on coarse-textured soils when available soil moisture is limited.
+The seed strain favours a pH of 6.0 to 7.0 and is intolerant of shade.
+Its ability to grow vigorous taproots is one reason for its good growth on dry severe sites and ability to firmly anchor into the soil.

-Ponderosa pine is an excellent choice as a tall tree component in shelterbelts and Ecobuffers, offering year-round protection and relatively rapid growth.
-It is suited for Eco-Buffers, wildlife planting (food, nesting, cover), and carbon sequestration.
+'Peterson' ponderosa pine is an excellent choice as a tall tree component in shelterbelts and Ecobuffers, offering year-round protection and relatively rapid growth.
+It is also suited for wildlife planting (food, nesting, cover).